fedora-infra/python-fedora/doc/CSRF.rst

 Verifying the Token
 -------------------

-The :mod:`~fedora.tg.identity.jsonfasprovider` does the work of verifying that ``_csrf_token`` has been set and that it is a valid hash of the ``tg-visit`` token belonging to the user.
+The :mod:`~fedora.tg.identity.jsonfasprovider1` does the work of verifying that ``_csrf_token`` has been set and that it is a valid hash of the ``tg-visit`` token belonging to the user.
 The sequence of events to verify a user's identity follows this outline: